finncatling/lap-risk/README.md

 pipenv shell
 ```

-Then run the python scripts in the root directory in numerical order, e.g. starting with:
+Then run the python scripts in the root directory in numerical order, i.e. starting with:

 ```console
 python 01_train_test_split.py